JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - A linked list contains nodes, which have space for the data and a reference, and it chains these nodes together by pointing a node's reference to another node.
 It is designed to optimize insertion and deletion, Big O of O of 1, but it is slow at indexing and searching, Big O of O of n, since you have to follow the links (can be very scattered memory locations).

 **Doubly Linked list**
-- In a Doubly linked list, each node has an additional reference that points to the previous node to enable backward traversal, this makes insertion and deletion quicker since you don't need traverse with additional pointers to perform the operations.
+- In a Doubly linked list, each node has an additional reference that points to the previous node to enable backward traversal, this makes insertion and deletion quicker before a node if the pointer the node is given compared to a singly linked list.

 **Linked List searches**
 - A linear search for a linked list is effective since you don't have direct access to elements of linked lists with indices.